openvinotoolkit/openvino/docs/Documentation/openvino_ecosystem.md

    :hidden:

    ovtf_integration
-   ote_documentation
    ovsa_get_started
    openvino_inference_engine_tools_compile_tool_README
    openvino_docs_tuning_utilities
    workbench_docs_Workbench_DG_Introduction

 OpenVINO™ is not just one tool.
 It is an expansive ecosystem of utilities, providing a comprehensive workflow for deep learning solution development.
 Learn more about each of them to reach the full potential of OpenVINO™ Toolkit.

 Neural Network Compression Framework (NNCF)
 ###########################################

 A suite of advanced algorithms for Neural Network inference optimization with minimal accuracy drop.
 NNCF applies quantization, filter pruning, binarization and sparsity algorithms to PyTorch and TensorFlow models during training.

 More resources: